Vegetarian and Vegan Diets, Part 2: Fertility Issues

 Zinc Deficiencies Impair Sperm Function

-Whether you are a man or woman, if you want to sidestep infertility problems, the best advice I can give you is to abandon vegetarian diets and adopt the nutritional patterns that have sustained our hunter gatherer ancestors for the past 2.6 million years.
-There are no known risks to adopting The Paleo Diet, and in fact, regular consumption of meat, seafood and fresh fruit and vegetables at the expense of cereals, dairy and processed foods will prevent vitamin B12 and folate deficiencies.
+Whether you are a man or woman, if you want to sidestep infertility problems, the best advice I can give you is to abandon vegetarian diets and adopt the nutritional patterns that have sustained our hunter-gatherer ancestors for the past 2.6 million years.
+There are no known risks to adopting The Paleo Diet.
+In fact, regular consumption of meat, seafood and fresh fruit and vegetables at the expense of cereals, dairy and processed foods will prevent vitamin B12 and folate deficiencies.
 In turn these essential vitamins will ensure that your blood levels of homocysteine will return to normal – effectively reducing your risk for cardiovascular, neurological, bone and reproductive diseases.

-In Vegetarian and Vegan Diets: Nutritional Disasters Part 3 we’ll discuss the additional copious shortcomings of vegetarian and vegan diets and why The Paleo Diet is optimal for health and wellbeing.
+In Vegetarian and Vegan Diets, Part 3, we’ll discuss additional shortcomings of vegetarian diets and why The Paleo Diet is optimal for health and wellbeing.

 1. Alexander D, Ball MJ, Mann J. Nutrient intake and haematological status of vegetarians and age-sex matched omnivores.
 Eur J Clin Nutr.
 1994 Aug;48(8):538-46.